 - People focused on developing their careers can control when to become pregnant by using frozen eggs, embryos or sperm.

-IVF is a delicate procedure, requiring highly trained physicians that are board certified with sophisticated labs and equipment.
-This is reflected in our success rates.
-Richmond Center for Fertility has nationally recognized leaders in reproductive medicine.
+IVF is a delicate procedure, requiring highly trained physicians that are board certified with sophisticated labs and equipment; our success rates speak for themselves.
+Virginia Fertility Associates has nationally recognized leaders in reproductive medicine.
 Ask us about our success rates.